Debt Collection in China

 • Primary People's Court(Basic Level)

-First-instance civil and commercial cases are heard in courts of different levels and are mainly determined by the type of case and the amount in controversy.
-The standards in different regions are also different.
+First-instance civil and commercial cases are heard by courts of different levels of which the jurisdiction is determined, among others, by the type of case and the claimed amount.
+The jurisdictional standards used to determine the competent court may vary in different regions.

 Moreover, for uncomplicated cases (usually with a small amount in dispute), heard by a primary people's Court, the simplified procedure could be applied.
 Compared to the normal approach with an ordinary procedure, and the collegial-panel system, the simplified procedure cases will be mostly heard by a single judge.
 As to whether to apply the simplified procedure or not, it is not a matter of the parties' choice, but an issue decided by the Court.

-[1] In addition, there are also several specialized courts in China, which mainly include intellectual property courts, Internet courts, financial courts, and maritime courts.
-These specialized courts are not included in our discussion as they are less related to the dispute of international debt collection.
+[1] In addition, there are also a number of specialized courts in China, which mainly include intellectual property courts, Internet courts, financial courts, and maritime courts.
+These specialized courts are not included in our discussion below as they are less relevant to the dispute involving international debt collection.

 Although sending a warning letter is not mandatory before starting legal action, it is common and advisable to do so as a preliminary step.
 In doing so, it is advisable to take these several relevant tips into account:

-1) It is advisable that the letter should be prepared and sent by a Chinese lawyer because there are certain content and form requirements according to which the debtor will be obliged to pay the costs of the process that follows.
+1. It is advisable that the letter should be prepared and sent by a Chinese lawyer because there are certain content and formal requirements according to which the debtor will be obliged to pay the costs of the process that follows.

-2) The letter should be as simple as possible, brief, and without unnecessary warnings.
-According to our experience, the most effective letters are those sent by a lawyer who simply communicates the decision of the creditor to start a court procedure if the debt is not paid within a certain period.
+2. The letter should be kept as simple as possible and without unnecessary warnings.
+According to our experience, the most effective letters are those sent by a local lawyer who simply communicates the decision of the creditor to start a legal action if the debt is not paid within a certain period.

-In general, any evidence that documents business relationships can be useful: correspondences, messages, witnesses, third-party documents, and any other possible evidence that can prove the relationship between the parties.
+In general, any evidence that documents business relationships can be useful: contractual documentation, correspondences, messages, witnesses, third-party documents, and any other possible evidence that can prove the relationship between the parties.

 We recommend properly documenting the relationship with the assistance of an attorney at each step, taking as many of the following documents and precautions as possible:

-How can a foreign creditor start a procedure for international debt collection in China?
+How can a foreign creditor start a procedure for debt collection in China?

-In general terms, we would say that, for a foreign creditor to start a judicial process in China, a lawyer is not mandatory but indeed necessary, as he/she can provide assistance and convenience for the creditor in the process.
+In general terms, we would say that, for a foreign creditor to start a judicial process in China, a lawyer is not mandatory but indeed necessary in practice, as he/she can provide assistance and convenience for the creditor in the process.

 When parties are represented by a lawyer, it will be necessary to grant special power of attorney.
-Although it is, in theory, possible to release such a power before the Court, in the case of foreign creditors, it is highly recommended to do it before a Public Notary, and then it needs to be legalized by the Embassy (or Consulate-General) of the P.R.C.
-This power will follow the draft provided by the lawyer.
+Although it is, in theory, possible to release such a power before the Court, in the case of foreign creditors, it is highly recommended to do it before a notary public, and then it needs to be apostille or legalized.
+This power of attorney in Chinese version or in bilingual version will follow the draft provided by the lawyer.

-In China, for cases involving debt collection, the Court would charge a case filing fee (from 2,5 % to 0,5% depending on the amount of credit), which shall be calculated on a cumulative basis subject to the amount the claim.
-The case filing fees shall be prepaid by the plaintiff, and shall eventually be borne by the losing party, unless the winning party bears the fees on their own free will.
+In China, for cases involving debt collection, the Court would charge a case filing fee (degressive from 2,5 % to 0,5% depending on the amount of credit), which shall be calculated on a cumulative basis subject to the amount the claim.
+The case filing fees shall be prepaid by the plaintiff, and shall eventually be borne by the losing party.
 Where the party partially wins or loses the action, the Court may, as the case may be, determine the amount of the fees to be respectively borne by the parties.

 Unlike common law jurisdiction, judicial mediation in China is an integral and important part of the P.R.C litigation procedure.
 In practice, the Judge will often strongly urge the parties to mediate.
 If mediation fails, the parties are entitled to argue the case before the same Judge.